si2-urssi/berkeley_workshop/agenda.md

 The workshop will be held at the [Chevron room](http://ihouse.berkeley.edu/events/venues.php) at the <a href="https://goo.gl/maps/yw3cEcGcBPo">Berkeley International house</a>.
 The entrance to the workshop is just on the left side of the main I house entrance and there will be signs directing you to the room.

+Meals are all "on your own".
+We hope people will self-assemble into small groups for lunches and dinners, and continue discussions over meals.

 ## April 10th